cletomartin/redes1/_sources/transport.md

 For these reason, the transport layer might be:

 - _Connectionless_: the data is sent in _atomic chunks_.
 These chunks, known as _datagrams_, do not have any kind of relationship between each other.
-  They are individual packets that the reciever will treat as separated units.
+  They are individual packets that the receiver will treat as separated units.
   The datagrams are sent in order but the transport layer _will not_ guarantee that the packets arrive in order to the application or prevent their loss.

   This type of transport-layer protocols just provide a simple mechanism of sending packets from one application to another, without really providing extra services.